 I found a snake skin in my garden a few weeks ago.
 While other people might have been freaked out, it made me happy to know that snakes find my yard a good place to call home.
-The garter snake is the snake species that North American gardeners will most often encounter.
+The garter snake is the snake species that North American gardeners will most often encounter—and we should be thankful!

 About Garter Snakes